 The TimingConstraint does not describe what is classically referred to as a "design" constraint but has the role of a property, requirement, or a validation result.
 It is a requirement if this TimingConstraint refines a Requirement (by the Refine relationship).
 The TimingConstraint is a validation result if it realizes a VVActualOutcome, it is an intended validation result if it realizes a VVIntendedOutcome, and in other cases it denotes a property.

-15.2.8 TimingDescription (from Timing) {abstract}
+14.2.6 TimingDescription (from Timing) {abstract}

-An abstract metaclass describing the timing events and their relations within the model.
+An abstract metaclass describing the timing events and their relations by event chains within the timing model.